akuczala/4d-game/README.md

 # 4d-game
-First person 4d geometry game engine inspired by www.urticator.net.
+First person 4d geometry game engine, written in Rust, inspired by www.urticator.net.
 Under development.

-There is a 3d and 4d mode, which can be toggled with backspace.
+There is a 3d and a 4d mode, toggled with backspace.

 ## Controls